Homepage of the site 'What to do with your life?'

 •

-'These statistical properties confirm that the combination of the two instruments is useful for avoiding false diagnoses, but that it does not allow the study of the mildest forms of the spectrum in adults and children alike' Antoine Frigaux, L’ADI-R et l’ADOS face au diagnostic différentiel des troubles du spectre autistique : intérêts, limites et ouvertures.
+« These statistical properties confirm that the combination of the two instruments is useful to avoid false diagnoses, but that it does not allow studying the mildest forms of the spectrum as well in adults as in children » Antoine Frigaux, L'ADI-R et l'ADOS face au diagnostic différentiel des troubles du spectre autistique : intérêts, limites et ouvertures.

 •

 « Undergraduate students served as Es running supposedly 'bright' or 'dull' rats in a discrimination study.
 Actually all rats were from the same population.
 Learning was better in those animals the Es expected to be 'bright.'
-This finding did no appear to be due to intentional cheating on the part of the E. The mechanism for this effect as well as the relationship between this effect and the personality characteristics of the E are discussed. » Rosenthal, R., & Fode, K. L. (1963).
+This finding did not appear to be due to intentional cheating on the part of the E. The mechanism for this effect as well as the relationship between this effect and the personality characteristics of the E are discussed. » Rosenthal, R., & Fode, K. L. (1963).
 The effect of experimenter bias on the performance of the albino rat.

 •